top of page

 • Temper the eggs by adding the hot milk very slowly to the egg mixture while whisking.
 Continue until all the milk has been added.

-• Pour the eggnog into a saucepan and place over low heat.
+• Pour the eggnog into a saucepan and place it over low heat.
 Continually stir until the mixture has thickened.
 It will coat the back of the spoon.

 • Take care that the heat is low enough and that you do not stop stirring; otherwise, you risk curdling it.